Second Home Owners: Are You Neglecting Your Property Insurance?

 What happens if my second home is unoccupied for more than 30 days?

-How often should I get a rebuild cost assessment for my second home?
+How do I calculate the rebuild cost for my second home?

-Protecting your second home with the right insurance is not just a formality; it’s a crucial step in safeguarding your investment.
-By understanding the limitations of standard policies and seeking out specialist cover, you can ensure that your retreat or rental property is adequately protected against the unexpected.
+Ensuring your second home is properly insured is a vital step in protecting your assets.
+By understanding the limitations of standard policies and opting for specialist cover where necessary, you can safeguard your property against a range of risks.

-If this was useful, you might also want to read Landlord Insurance in the UK: Avoiding Common Pitfalls and Maximising Protection.
+If this was useful, you might also want to read Future-proofing your home: property insurance for sustainable UK homes.

 Sources and Further Reading